cogentcore/core/docs/content/render.md

 For any updating that happens outside of the normal event loop (e.g., timer-based animations etc), you must go through [[doc:core.WidgetBase.AsyncLock]] and [[doc:core.WidgetBase.AsyncUnlock]] (see [[async]]).

 The result of the `renderWindow()` function for each Scene is a `render.Render` list of rendering commands, which could be just for one widget that needed updating, or for the entire scene if a new layout was needed.

+The [[sprite]] system provides an additional top-level rendering layer that is always redrawn and can be used for dynamic content that can be positioned anywhere across the scene window.

 ## Composer and sources